MinnPost/wp-lozad-lazyload/README.md

 # WordPress Lozad Lazy Load
-This is a WordPress plugin built to lazy Load images, iframes, scripts, and other content with the [Lozad library](https://github.com/ApoorvSaxena/lozad.js), which itself is built to use the IntersectionObserver API.
+This is a WordPress plugin built to lazy Load images, iframes, scripts, and other content with the [Lozad library](https://github.com/ApoorvSaxena/lozad.js), which itself uses the IntersectionObserver API.

 The way this plugin works is by making a filter available, `wp_lozad_lazyload_convert_html`, which can be applied to markup to produce markup that Lozad can act upon.